 State and Model the Objective

-The children will hook a book and read and write words with the oo vowel as in -ook, such as cook, hook, book, look, took, shook, and nook.
+The children will hook a book, and read and write words with the short oo spelling as in cook, hook, book, look, took, shook, and nook.

 Hook a book